belkinsa/SenseOpenness/pages/wetlands/writeups/wu2017.md

 ## Both Ponds

-While I'm aware that the number of sample per year don't match, I still think the pH is slowly raising but not to a dangous level as this grahpic shows:
+While I'm aware that the number of sample per year don't match, I still think the pH is slowly raising but not to a dangerous level as this graphic shows:

 ![](http://www.fondriest.com/environmental-measurements/wp-content/uploads/2013/11/ph_levels.jpg)